 For more ideas for planning a family snow trip, visit The Family Travel Files.

-Have you taken your toddler or older child snowshoeing?
+Have you been snowshoeing with toddlers or kids?
 What tips or recommendations have helped you in the process?